avraham-bernstein/adler32-redux/README.md

 Kn <= (1 << 27) / (n*(n+1))
 ```

-In order to not lose any bit precision during the multiplication process, Kn
+In order to not "lose" any bits during the multiplication process, Kn
 should be the largest Hull-Dobell coefficient which satisfies this constraint,
 where Hull-Dobell constraints are used for selecting LCG coefficients.